xbeat/Machine-Learning/README.md

 Machine Learning (ML) has become a game-changer in the e-commerce industry, enabling businesses to enhance customer experiences, optimize operations, and drive growth.
 This presentation will explore how Python, a powerful and versatile programming language, can be leveraged to implement ML techniques and revamp e-commerce platforms.

+## Improving Long Context LLMs with Writing in the Margins

+Introduction to Writing in the Margins (WiM)

+Writing in the Margins (WiM) is an innovative inference pattern designed to address the Lost-in-the-Middle problem in long context Language Models (LLMs).
+This technique enhances the model's ability to process and retain information from extended text inputs, improving overall performance and coherence in responses.

 ## Detecting Hallucinations in Language Models Using Semantic Entropy

 Detecting Hallucinations in Large Language Models